 A complete kitchen renovation quote in Dubai should itemise these line items separately.
 The single biggest source of overcharging in Dubai kitchens is bundled pricing — one flat number that hides 30%+ markup.

-Always ask for an itemised quote before signing.
-If a contractor refuses or insists on a flat "I'll know once we start" number, walk away - kitchens are too expensive for ambiguity.
+The cheapest total quote is almost never the cheapest kitchen.
+Contractors compete by hiding 25–40% of the work in "extras" that surface mid-project.
+The honest contractor quotes higher upfront because they've already accounted for everything.
+Always ask for an itemised quote before signing — if a contractor refuses or insists on a flat "I'll know once we start" number, walk away.
+Kitchens are too expensive for ambiguity.

 Hidden costs Dubai homeowners often miss